LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-28-boost-hist_developer.md

 ![](https://tva1.sinaimg.cn/large/0082zybply1gc7vtlubk2j31nb0u07ev.jpg)

-To rebuild, you may need to delete the `/build` directory, and rerun `pip3 install -e .` from the environment.
+To rebuild, you may need to delete the `/build` directory and rerun `pip3 install -e .` from the environment.

 ```
 rm -r ./build
 pip3 install -e .
 ```

 **You can also build your developer environment using CMake**.
-I tried it and found it not convinient as pip3.
+I tried it and found it not convenient as pip3.

 ### Testing